alsven/StoneJournal/README.md

 # stonejournal
-Jupyter notebooks from text analysis project
+This repository contains Jupyter notebooks from a text analysis project in the humanities.